Last Updated 5 days ago

 Lingaraj Temple, Bhubaneswar, Odisha

 The Lingaraj Temple is a revered Hindu temple dedicated to Lord Shiva, located in the city of Bhubaneswar, the capital of Odisha, India.
+In the race for the top 100+ most ancient temples in India, The Lingaraj Temple, Bhubaneswar, Odisha stands at the 10th position.
 Here are some details about this ancient temple

 The Lingaraj Temple is not only a place of worship but also a symbol of Bhubaneswar’s rich cultural heritage and religious tradition.
 It stands as a testimony to the architectural and artistic achievements of the rulers of ancient Odisha and continues to inspire awe and reverence among visitors to Bhubaneswar.